Bill Janklow: First period as Governor of South Dakota

 Janklow was first elected governor in 1978.
-He was easily reelected in 1982 with 70.9 percent of the vote, the highest percentage won by a gubernatorial candidate in the state's history.
+He was reelected in 1982 with nearly 71 percent of the vote, the highest percentage won by a gubernatorial candidate in the state's history.
 The legislature had repealed the personal property tax the year before he took office, but did not provide a replacement revenue source.
 Since the personal property tax funded local governments, the legislature mandated that the state government replace the revenue.
 Once in office, Janklow worked with the legislature to make up the lost tax income by enacting a contractor's excise tax and reforming the franchise tax on banks.
 An improved economy also helped in the state's effort to make up the lost revenue.

 In 1979 Janklow signed into law a bill reinstating capital punishment in South Dakota.
 Another initiative that year was to abolish the state's Department of Environmental Protection, allegedly because of its role in efforts by the Sioux to block resource development in the Black Hills.
 Janklow supported passage of legislation to remove South Dakota's limit on interest rates.
 This attracted banks: for instance, Citibank opened a credit card center in Sioux Falls.
 Several states had similar laws, overturning previous policies against high rates.
-Under the federal banking rules a state had to formally invite a bank into their state, and South Dakota invited Citibank before other states.
+Under the federal banking rules, a state had to formally invite a bank into their state, and South Dakota invited Citibank before other states.

 Reeves v.
 Stake

 In 1980, Janklow argued Reeves, Inc. v.
 Stake before the U.S. Supreme Court.
 The case had been initiated while he was attorney general, and Janklow argued it because he was the attorney in South Dakota's government who was most familiar with the details.
 In arguing Reeves, Janklow became the first sitting governor to argue before the Supreme Court on behalf of his state.

 Janklow was successful (5 to 4) in his argument that the state-owned cement plant could legally discriminate against out-of-state buyers in its pricing, which created the "market participant exception" to the U.S. Constitution's Dormant Commerce Clause.